Empathy. Beauty. Quality. Follow-through.

 415-318-8634 x102

 John is a founding member of Winder Gibson Architects, leading its evolution from the original firm started in 1987 to its current partnership in 2006.
-WGA has extensive experience in a variety of contexts, scales and programs, ranging from the wine country of Napa and Sonoma counties to San Francisco and the local communities in Silicon Valley.
+John has extensive experience in a variety of contexts, scales and programs, ranging from the wine country of Napa and Sonoma counties to San Francisco and the local communities in Silicon Valley.
 John takes pride in the firm’s reputation for superior design skills and team execution of projects with strong management, client communication, code, and regulation knowledge, all ultimately leading to innovative and effective design solutions.

 Passionate about the intersection of art and public space, John has unique experience in the public art field, including significant projects around Northern California with respected artists Vito Acconci, Nobuho Nagasawa, Mildred Howard, Tomie Arai and Leslie Shows.
 John holds a BA in Architecture and a BA in Art History, both from UC Berkeley.
 He is a licensed architect in California.